 For the best results, do strength or interval training twice a week and aim for an hour of physical activity a day—that could mean walking, swimming or running errands.
 Just get off your tush and move!
 Why an hour?
 The majority of successful losers (90 percent!)who have maintained their weight loss for an average of 5.5 years report moving for about an hour a day, according to the National Weight Control Registry.

 To ensure you fit in those 60 minutes and fit in more daily steps, rethink your commute.
 On the days that I have to skip the gym, I force myself to walk home from work instead of hopping in a cab or taking the bus.
 If you drive to work, cycle to the office once a week or park your car further away from the entrance.
 However you decide to do it, the more steps you take, the better.
 The majority of people (52 percent) who have lost weight and kept it off report walking for an hour a day, according to an Obesity study.
 So, fit in those steps wherever you can!
 And to get more out of each and every stride, check out these tips for walking for weight loss!

 Constantly eating when you don't need the fuel is a major contributor to weight gain.
 Before you pop something into your mouth, ask yourself why you're eating.
 (We're lookin' at you Ms. Office Candy Bowl.)
-Are you actually hungry or are you just angry, stressed, anxious or board?
+Are you actually hungry or are you just angry, stressed, anxious, or bored?
 If it's any of the latter feelings, healthy snacks like carrot sticks and apples won't seem appealing.
 If you're not hungry enough to eat a plant, vow to not eat anything at all.